WansonChoi/CookHLA/README.md

 ```

 - -i: Input file (Prefix of the PLINK binary formatted SNP file.)
 - -hg: Human Genome version(ex.
-18, 19 or 38) of INPUT data, Not Reference.
+18, 19 or 38) of the INPUT data, Not Reference.
 - -o: Output file.
 - -ref: Reference panel (Prefix of the SNP2HLA-formatted panel)
 - -gm, -ae: Adaptive genetic map information (See the next section for how to generate these)